codingwithjae/linkShortenerApp/README.md

 - There is a dashboard where users can copy or delete stored links from the database.

+## Future implementations

+- Statistics for the links.
+- Mobile App.

 ## Built With

 - HTML5.